 Another option is Miss Mary Bobo's Restaurant, housed in a 100-year-old mansion that used to operate as a boarding house, where Jack Daniel would go to eat.

 After my sandwich, I did a loop around the square, stopping in the Lynchburg Hardware and General Store (the official Jack Daniel's gift shop) before returning to the bus.

 As scheduled, we'd left Nashville at 9 a.m. and were back by 4 p.m.

-The Jack Daniel's Distillery tour was, without a doubt, one of the highlights of my first trip to Tennessee.
+The Jack Daniel's Distillery tour was undoubtedly one of the highlights of my first trip to Tennessee.

 If you want to learn about American whiskey, I highly recommend making the journey.

-Book a tour with Viator and enjoy free cancellation up to 24 hours before your tour's start time.
+Book a tour with Viator and enjoy free cancellation up to 24 hours before your tour starts.